 The Army will never lead us to where we must go if it continues to ignore the elephants in the room-whatever they are.
 First Secretary McHugh, please get off the "Ambien" script and tell us what antidepressant Specialist Lopez was taking.
-That would be a good beginning.
+That would be a refreshing reset for public discourse on an ongoing tragedy that affects us all.